TZstatsADS/spring-2022-prj1-svlachou/doc/report.md

 Let's now discuss the idea behind each school as revealed by the wordcloud and compare it with our knowledge about the respective philosophical view.
 We will discuss the schools in chronological order.

-- Plato: Some of the most used words are think, man, good, well, even, give.
-Plato the founder of the plato school was an advocate of justice, which is exactly what these words indicate.
+- Plato: Some of the most used words are think, man, good, well, even, and give.
+Plato, the founder of the plato school was an advocate of justice, which is exactly what these words indicate.
-- Aristotle: Some of the most used words are animal, man body, reason, case, and cause, words that indicate rationality.
+- Aristotle: Some of the most used words are animal, man, body, reason, case, and cause, words that indicate rationality.
 Aristotle was indeed a supporter of reasoning.
 - Daoism: tao and heaven underline harmony and natural order.
 At the same time, sage and people could indicate patience and compassion towards the others.
 - Stoicism: as indicated by the wordcloud the main ideas of stoicism are wisdom (mind), justice (truth), and courage (soul).
-- Hobbes: exist, existence, freedom, order, relation underline Hobbes's concern: the sociopolical problem, i.e., how can people live together in communities peacefully?
+- Hobbes: exist, existence, freedom, order, relation underline Hobbes's concern: the sociopolitical problem, i.e., how can people live together in communities peacefully?
 - Rationalism: Some of the most common words are mind, idea, know, reason, and think.
 The usage of these words bolsters the idea that all aspects of life can be grasped through logical principles.
 - Empiricism: Words such as idea, body, object, reason, make, and produce indicate evidence, experience.
 That is exactly what empiricism is about, the idea that all concepts originate in experience.
 - German idealism: concept, consciousness, determination, think, reason and nature are words commonly used among the german idealists.
-If we compare these words to the ones used in empiricism we can understand that german idealism contradicst empriricms by supporting that all knowledge comes from the mind.
+If we compare these words to the ones used in empiricism we can understand that german idealism contradicst empriricsm by supporting that all knowledge comes from the mind.
 - Capitalism: some of the most common words are capital, money, tax, proffit, pay, and interest.
 All these words underline that capitalism's ideas are private property, profit, and market compettion.
 - Kierkegaard: words like faith, abraham, isaac, love, god, man reveal the belief that people should have total faith in god.
 - Communism: words like work, worker, hand, machinery, and labourer refer to the working class, the proletariat as called in communism.
 On the ther hand, capital opposes to capitalism.
-- Nietzsche: Good, virtue, and great as some of the dominant words in the texts of the nietzsche school. that could mean that the philosophers of that schools wrote extensively about good and probably about evil as well.
-Man, life, mind, god supports the concept of self-realization and the idea that god does not exist.
+- Nietzsche: Good, virtue, and great are some of the dominant words in the texts of the nietzsche school.
+That could mean that the philosophers of that schools wrote extensively about good and probably about evil as well.
+Man, life, mind, god support the concept of self-realization and the idea that god does not exist.
 - Phenomenology: think, experience, consiounsness, sense, perception.
 All these words reveal that phenomenology studies phenomena that have been experienced consciously.
-- Feminism: this school of philosophy strived to understand and also challenge women's opperssion as revelaed by words such as even, become, and zarathustra.
+- Feminism: this school of philosophy strived to not only understand but also challenge women's oppression as revelaed by words such as even, become, and zarathustra.
-- Analytic: think, case, know, fact, theory, and question show that the philoshopers of the analytic school were supporters of logics and reasons.
-At the same time, term, word, and sentence reveals that the analytic school is characterized by an emphasis on linguistics.
+- Analytic: think, case, know, fact, theory, and question show that the philoshopers of the analytic school were supporters of logic and reasons.
+At the same time, the words term, word, and sentence reveal that the analytic school is characterized by an emphasis on linguistics.
-- Continental:  this school of thorugt is all about politics, desire, and freedom as indicated by the words form, man, must, order, and relation.
+- Continental:  this school of thought is all about politics, desire, and freedom as indicated by the words form, man, must, order, and relation.

-Beside the different ideas behind each school of philosophy, how do these schools differ in terms of writing style?
+Beside the difference in some ideas behind each school of philosophy, how do these schools differ in terms of writing style?
 It is clear that the philosopers of the older schools used words that are now antiquated.

-So what are some of the main philosophical categories? idealism, rationality, spirituality, religion, sociopolitics, capitalism vs communism, feminism
+So **what are some of the main philosophical categories**? idealism, rationality, spirituality, religion, sociopolitics, capitalism vs communism, feminism

 ### Topic Modeling